benjaminwesson-okta/api/docs/endpoints/users.md

 - [Create User with Password](#create-user-with-password)
 - [Create User with Password & Recovery Question](#create-user-with-password--recovery-question)

-#### Response Parameters
+##### Response Parameters

 All responses return the created [User](#user-model).
 Activation of a user is an asynchronous operation.
 The user will have the `transitioningToStatus` property with a value of **ACTIVE** during activation to indicate that the user hasn't completed the asynchronous operation.
 The user will have a `status` of **ACTIVE** when the activation process is complete.

-*Note: The user will be emailed a one-time activation token if activated without a password*
+> The user will be emailed a one-time activation token if activated without a password

 Security Q & A | Password | Activate Query Parameter | User Status | Login Credential | Welcome Screen
 --- | --- | --- | --- | --- | ---